 If you aren't paying tax on your Social Security benefits now because your income is below the floor, or you're paying tax on only 50% of those benefits, an unplanned increase in your income can have a significant tax cost.
-You'll have to pay tax on the additional income, you'll also have to pay tax on (or on more of) your Social Security benefits, and you may get pushed into a higher tax bracket.
+In addition to paying tax on the additional income, you may also have to pay tax on (or on more of) your Social Security benefits and you may get pushed into a higher tax bracket.

 Contact us for help in accurately calculating your provisional income.
-We can also assist you with other aspects of tax planning before and during retirement.
+We can also assist you with other aspects of tax planning.